onsah/FullscreenToWorkspace/README.md

 If you don't have git download folder from the page and extract the zip file then copy the folder to `.local/share/gnome-shell/extensions` directory.

 If you have installed successfully you should be able to enable it from Gnome Extensions app.

+# Credits
+I inspied from [maximize to workspace](https://github.com/rliang/gnome-shell-extension-maximize-to-workspace) extension while making this extension.
+This works for maximizing instead of fullscreen.
+Moreover it moves other windows to the next workspaces instead of the window itself.